veebch/howmanysleeps/README.md

 # How Many Sleeps?

-An Advent calendar type decoration that uses a Raspberry Pi Pico W (2) to tell you how many sleeps until Christmas.
+An Advent calendar progress bar decoration that uses a Raspberry Pi Pico W (2) to tell you how many sleeps until Christmas.
 It has a light dependent resistor (LDR) to make the lights only turn on when it is dark and an override button so that you can turn the lights off at bedtime.

+## VIDEO

+## Assembly

+### Components